yoan972/portfolio-gatsby/src/pages/about/index.md

 ---
 templateKey: "about-page"
 path: /about
+title: Programm
-title: Programm or be programmed !
+titleHoverlined: or be programmed !
 ---

 ## About me